OwinoLucas/watch_hoops/README.md

 Watch Hoops is a basketball streaming platform that allows users to watch live games, follow their favorite teams and players, and stay updated with the latest basketball news.

+Watch Hoops is a comprehensive basketball platform that provides:
+- Live game streaming with real-time player statistics
+- Complete league and tournament management
+- Real-time player statistics tracking during games
+- League schedule management and game fixtures
+- News and announcements system for leagues and teams
+- Integrated ticket purchasing system for live games
+- Team and player profile management
+- Historical statistics and analytics
 ## Project Structure

 ```